pycontribs/pyrax/docs/cloud_servers.md

 Note that these calls are somewhat inefficient, so if you're going to be working with images and flavors a lot, it's best to make the listing call once and store the results locally.
 Images and flavors typically don't change very often.

-### Creating a Server
+## Creating a Server
-OK, now that we have the image and flavor objects we want (actually, it's their **id** attributes we really need), we're ready to spin up our new cloud server!
+Now that we have the image and flavor objects we want (actually, it's their **id** attributes we really need), we're ready to spin up our new cloud server!
 To do this, we call the create() method, passing in the name we want to give the new server, along with the IDs for the desired image and flavor.

 	server = cs.servers.create("first_server", ubu_image.id, flavor_512.id)